 2. methodology

-Figure 1: Conceptual Framework of the Study
+Fig. 1.
+Conceptual Framework of the Study

 2.1 Research Design

 This study employed a non-experimental correlational research design.
 A correlational design is used to determine the degree and direction of a relationship between two or more variables without manipulating them.
 It allows researchers to observe naturally occurring variables and assess whether changes in one variable are associated with changes in another (Baguio & Baguio, 2025).
 This design is particularly useful when experimental manipulation is not feasible or ethical.
 In this study, the correlational method was appropriate as it aimed to examine the relationship between traditional classroom learning and the structured competitiveness of teachers in public elementary schools.